 Most other changes were cosmetic but have dragged Black Watch into the modern world.
 Out go the old-fashioned dowdy furnishings and in come light, bright colour schemes.
 Glentanar, the main dining room, looks a picture in its new light blue and yellow livery, likewise, the show lounge, which has a smart blue and beige colour scheme.

 The redecorated cabins have new interactive televisions with a huge range of free-to-watch built-in movies and music.
 In the Lido Lounge, the entire aft-facing glass wall now opens up to bring the outside in.
 On a sunny day (and there were a couple of them on my cruise along the Kiel Canal and Elbe and Weser Rivers in Germany) it was a glorious place to sit and enjoy the views.

-Finally, remember the plastic ‘garden’ at one end of the Garden Café self-service?
+Finally, remember the plastic garden at one end of the Garden Cafe self-service?
 It had a bizarre frog that I think was supposed to be croaking.
-Well I’m pleased to say it and the garden have gone and in celebration the room has been refurbished and renamed Brigadoon.
+Well, I’m pleased to say the garden and the frog have gone and in celebration, the room has been refurbished and renamed Brigadoon.

 - Jane Archer